 Conclusion

-What are effective time management tips for people with OCD?
+What are effective time management tips for people with obsessive compulsive disorder?

 Plan for flexibility and use decision-making frameworks.
 Combine these with professional treatment such as therapy, medication, or Transcranial Magnetic Stimulation (TMS).

 To handle OCD-related time issues, try tools for task prioritization like the Eisenhower Box.
 Also, use a ‘good enough’ approach to fight perfect standards.
 Employ mindfulness and break tasks into smaller steps.
-Work on also cutting down on how long you spend on rituals.
+Also, work on cutting down on the time spent on rituals.
+Gradually reduce time spent performing compulsions using ERP or other coping mechanisms.

-How can setting boundaries for rituals help manage time better?
+How can setting boundaries for rituals help manage intrusive thoughts and time better?

 Limiting ritual times with boundaries can help.
 Use alarms to control when you do these activities.
 Gradually, aim to do these rituals less and less, managing your time better.